malin-nilsson/RestaurantBookingApp/README.md

 `cd la_mere`

 3. Create a .env file\
-To run this application you'll need the following three environment variables in a .env file in the backend folder:\
+To run this application you'll need the following environment variables in a .env file in the backend folder:\
 PORT=4000\
 MONGO_URI=”your MongoDB connection string”\